cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/vc2_sp15/docker.rst

 See Logs
 ~~~~~~~~

-You can find out details by looking into log messages.
+You can find out details of your container by looking at log messages.
 Use ``NAMES`` from previous command.
 This example we use ``adoring_lalande`` for your tomcat:8.0 container.

 ::